Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-\citet{Zhang2015h} performed a study of how $j_{\rm sw}$ scales as a function of device size in Ta/CoFeB/MgO [Fig.~\ref{Fig_SOT_fast}(c,d)].
-They observed that $j_{\rm sw}$ increases by one order of magnitude going from micrometer-sized Ta/CoFeB/MgO stripes to 80~nm dots, whereas no significant change is observed by further reducing the dot size down to 30 nm.
+Studies of how $j_{\rm sw}$ scales as a function of dot size have been performed for Ta and W/CoFeB/MgO dots \cite{Zhang2015h,Zhang2018d}. $j_{\rm sw}$ was found to increase by one order of magnitude going from micrometer-sized Ta/CoFeB/MgO stripes to 80~nm dots, and to remain approximately constant upon further reduction of the dot size down to 30 nm [Fig.~\ref{Fig_SOT_fast}(c,d)].
 This behavior was interpreted as a signature of incipient monodomain behavior, even though no precessional switching was observed, contrary to the prediction of macrospin models \cite{Lee2013d,Park2014}.
-An additional feature that makes SOT switching very attractive for applications is that the incubation time required to start the process is negligible \cite{Garello2014}.
-The SOT geometry, in which ${\bf T}_{\rm DL}$ is orthogonal to the quiescent magnetization, implies that the magnetization reacts immediately to the current, contrary to STT-induced switching, in which ${\bf T}_{\rm DL}$ is initially zero for collinear magnetic layers until thermal fluctuations induce a misalignment of the free layer magnetization that is sufficient to trigger the reversal, leading to ns-long random delays \cite{Hahn2016,Devolder2008}.
+An additional feature that makes SOT switching very attractive for applications is that the incubation time required to start the process appears to be negligible \cite{Garello2014}.
+The SOT geometry, in which ${\bf T}_{\rm DL}$ can be made orthogonal to the quiescent magnetization, implies that the magnetization reacts immediately to the current, contrary to STT-induced switching, in which ${\bf T}_{\rm DL}$ is initially zero for collinear magnetic layers until thermal fluctuations induce a misalignment of the free layer magnetization that is sufficient to trigger the reversal, leading to ns-long random delays \cite{Hahn2016,Devolder2008}.